MarkhamLee/internet-and-iot-data-platform/archive/etl_archive/README.md

 * [GitHub Dependabot](github_dependabot) - a simple GitHub dependabot ETL that ingested GitHub dependabot data and counted the issues for a basic Dashboard that displayed how many open security issues there were.
 It was later replaced by a version that wrote detailed data for each alert to Postgres, for later analysis by an LLM.

 * [GitHub Dependabot V2](github_dependabot_v2) - this variant wrote detailed data on each GitHub dependabot alert to Postgres for later analysis by an LLM.
 An updated variant of this one is available [here](../../ai_agents/dependabot_data_ingestion/README.md), it was moved to the ai_agents folder so that all the components for the Agentic pipelines were in one place.

+* [Open Weather Singular](openweather_current_singular/README.md) this was an early experiment in breaking down ETLs into smaller discrete stages using Airflow's data persistence features.
+No longer needed as I no longer use Airflow.